‘One of the worst storms I’ve seen’: Power outages could last days after strong winds lash Cape Cod

-BARNSTABLE, MASS.
-(WHDH) - Power outages on Cape Cod could last several days after strong force winds lashed the area on Wednesday as a nor’easter battered the Bay State.
+HYANNIS, MASS.
+(WHDH) - Power outages on Cape Cod could last several days after strong winds lashed the area on Wednesday as a nor’easter battered the Bay State.

-RELATED: ‘No gas stations anywhere’: Residents on the hunt for fuel as power outages grip South Shore, Cape Cod
+The majority of power outages in the state are within southeastern Massachusetts and Cape Cod.

-Motorists running low on fuel could be seen lined up at gas stations in the area of the Sagamore Bridge as they hoped for the power to be restored.
+RELATED: Hundreds of thousands remain without power after nor’easter batters Bay State

 In Sandwich, more than 94 percent of the town was without power at the height of the storm, including a Stop & Shop that was running on backup generators.